anshumanv/chia-anime-downloader/README.md

 ### Issues/Problems :
-1. Not able to grab links from pages which don't have resolution selector or contains japanese characters.
+1. Not able to grab links from pages which don't have resolution selector or contains japanese characters [example](http://download.animepremium.tv/video/78802).

 #### Dependencies :
 1. Requests